TaanielS/Wisercat-pets-back_end/README.md

 *	~~Use latest versions of all used technologies.~~
 *	~~API has to be RESTful.~~

-TODO:
+### TODO:
 *   Branch withUser has code to start implementing users.
 I wanted to use JWT to verify users and allow doing operations on only user's pets (see, modify, add).
 Pets need to have user id as well.

-Thoughts:
+### Thoughts:
 *   I had created REST applications before and recently familiarised myself with Spring Boot so creating a back-end went rather fast.
-Most of the code was written in one day, later I added data validation, PUT endpoint and an endpoint for select list values.
+Most of the code was written in one day, later I added data validation, PUT endpoint and an endpoint for front-end select list values.
 I'd like to make HTTP request responses clearer for the user.